Get my latest blog post direct to your inbox every week!

 If someone is doing something for you, it is easy to assume they have all the information and know-how to go about the task and get the right result, as a result you hand over to them completely.

 Like many of you who network, I have received a 'bad referral'.
-That is, someone in my network group passed me a referral and when I phoned the person up, they had no idea why their friend has given me their name and they had no requirement for what I offered.
+That is, someone in my network group passed me a referral and when I phoned the person up, they had no idea why their friend had given me their name and they had no requirement for what I offered.

-My first reaction was that my contact was game playing.
+My first reaction was that my contact was game-playing.
 We belonged to a group that required referrals and I thought he was just making up his numbers for the week.

 I was pretty cross with him.
 When I fed back to him he was surprised.
-He actually is comfortable with cold calling so considered any contact was a great opportunity to get through to a decision maker and build the business from there.
+He actually is comfortable with cold calling so considered any contact was a great opportunity to get through to a decision-maker and build the business from there.

-Now for me cold calling is my least favourite activity and I wasn't prepared for it with this telephone call.
+Now for me, cold calling is my least favourite activity and I wasn't prepared for it with this telephone call.
 I had assumed he had asked all the right questions and his contact had a need and was eager to meet me.

 "What I hadn't done was properly brief him on how to refer me!"